TownyAdvanced/TownyResources/README.md

 - To collect nation resources, as a king/assistant/treasurer, enter your capital and run `/tr nationcollect`
 - The available resources will then be dropped at your position.
 ### Player Resource Extraction Limits
-###### Limits per Material
+###### Limit Categories
-- Extraction is limited per material.
+- Extraction is limited per category of material.
-- Example: If a player hits their daily limit for Wheat, they can still continue to extract other crops such as Potatoes, Carrots, Melons etc. (*historical note: in medieval times, farmers had to plant different crops just to survive*).
-###### Limits per Day
+- Example: The category of "Common Rocks" contains EARTH and COBBLESTONE.
+Extracting either of those items counts towards the daily limit (in this case 6 stacks).
+###### Limit Schedule
 - Extraction is limited per day.
 - The extraction records of all players are reset at Towny New Day.
+###### Limit Types
+- Block Drops: A block will only drop an item if broken by a player who is still below their daily limit for that item.
+Also, for all materials except STONE, COBBLESTONE, and SOIL, the block itself will not break if the player has reached their daily limit.
+- Mob Death Drops: A dead mob will only drop an item if killed by a player who is still below their daily limit for that item.
+- Mob Shear Drops: A sheared mob will only drop an item if sheared by a player who is still below their daily limit for that item.

 ###### Information
-- When a player hits their daily extraction limit for a particular material, they will see an information bar message.
+- When a player hits their daily extraction limit for a particular category of material, they will see an information bar message.
 Example:
-  > Blah
+  > Daily Extraction limit reached for Beetroot (64)
                                                                                                                                       >
 ## F.A.Q:
 ###### Question: